 To prepare solutions for intravenous infusion, first reconstitute methylprednisolone sodium succinate as directed.
 Therapy may be initiated by administering methylprednisolone sodium succinate intravenously over a period of at least five minutes (e.g., doses up to 250 mg) to at least 30 minutes (e.g., doses of 250 mg or more).
 Subsequent doses may be withdrawn and administered similarly.
 If desired, the medication may be administered in dilute solutions by admixing the reconstituted product with Dextrose 5% in Water, Normal Saline, Dextrose 5% in 0.45% or 0.9% Sodium Chloride.
-Use resulting solution within 12 hours following reconstitution if stored at 20°C to 25°C, or within 48 hours of reconstitution if stored at 2°C to 8°C.
+Dilute and use resulting solution within 12 hours following reconstitution if stored below 25°C or within 48 hours of reconstitution if stored at 2° C to 8°C.